karenfreemansmith/LHP-IntroWk3-Groceries/README.md

 To practice JavaSript arrays, loops, and mapping

 #### Known Issues:
-* Forgot to alphabetize shopping list
-* Forgot to uppercase shopping list
-* Did not map to second array
+* Did not get array map to second array to work right, is returning all "A/B"

 #### Uses:
 * [FreshStart](https://github.com/karenfreemansmith/freshstart)